print page

 Self-governing Scheme for Students

-The Self-governing Scheme for Students (the Scheme) is implemented with an aim to nurture CYC members’ management skills and leadership skills.
-Under this Scheme, members may join the student executive committee (EC) and assist the teacher-in-charge to coordinate CYC activities and fulfill some simple duties.
+The Self-governing Scheme for Students (the Scheme) is implemented with an aim to nurture CYC members’ management skills and activities planning skills.
+Under this Scheme, member schools may establish student executive committee (EC) to assist the teacher-in-charge in coordinating CYC activities and handle some simple duties.
 After becoming EC members, students will be given a designated member badge while schools can also distribute certificates of appointment as a reward.

 #